 Camp Chef Temp Probe Not Working

 The Camp Chef temp probe not working the reason behind this could be that the meat probe is broken or not cleaned properly.
-Also, the above mention how to clean the sensor.
+Also, the above mentions how to clean the sensor.
 Read the review article of Best Meat Probes

 - First, clean the temp probe